 For the final show at 1288 15th Avenue before extensive renovations, Problem Library has invited Erin Miller of The Floral Times to create an installation.
-Before beginning construction, we wish to invite the community into the space and celebrate its transition into something new.
+Before beginning construction, we wish to invite the community into the space to celebrate its transition into something new.
 Problem Library will present plans to renovate and expand the space after the February 13th flood.

 Flowers are revered for their captivating colors, intoxicating smells, and the hope embodied in their blooming.
 These characteristics of youthful beauty are paramount, and our fascination wanes as the natural cycle of decay becomes visible until, finally, we discard the plant, its presence now a reminder of the cycle of decay we all go through.